All Episodes

 I believe the national talk shows are not as focused and concerned about the Alaska Senate race as they should be.

-Um in the last few weeks, dark money, Sean, dark money in the form of the Mitch McConnell Senatorial Fund.
+In the last few weeks, dark money, Sean, dark money, in the form of the Mitch McConnell Senatorial Fund has been $9 million.

-And he's giving it to the he's giving it to prop up liberal Lisa McCowski and hurt the Republican friend Kelly Chewbacca.
+And he's giving it to prop up liberal Lisa Makowski and hurt the Republican friend Kelly Chewbacca.

 I got it.

-Can you picture Lisa Markowski being sent back to the Senate?
+Can you picture Lisa Murkowski being sent back to the Senate?

 Listen, I'm just saying the answer is Mitch McConnell has no business propping up the most liberal senator in the Republican caucus when the people of Alaska overwhelmingly want her out.

-And because of your screwed up system of voting there, that money is is extremely dangerous.
+And because of your screwed up system of voting there, that money is extremely dangerous.

 That money should be spent on Blake Masters.

-That money should be spent on Herschel Walker, Dr. Oz, J. D. Vance, uh Adam Laxalt.
+That money should be spent on Herschel Walker, Dr. Oz, JD Vance, Adam Laxalt.

-He needs he's taking Republican money to to batter conservative Republicans, which is another reason why his leadership day days need to come to an end.
+He's taking Republican money to batter conservative Republicans, which is another reason why his leadership days need to come to an end.

 He needs to retire.